sheilateozy/supplychain-cost-forecaster/README.md

-# Forecasting supply chain costs: Time-series modelling using ARIMA
+<h1> Forecasting supply chain costs<br>Time-series modelling using ARIMA: < 0.1% MAPE
 I spent a semester working as a Student Data Scientist at Apple.
 This is the project that I worked on, which resulted in cost savings of $20 million yearly.
 - Designed desktop application that uses ARIMA models to detect cost errors.
 - Created interactive Tableau dashboards depicting costs across components and time.

-# Motivation
+# About
 Apple purchases components parts for its products from third party suppliers.
 The prices of these parts can be volatile at times due to trends and seasonalities, which snowballs into significant supply chain cost impacts.

 This project uses ARIMA models to predict a reasonable cost range for hundreds of parts in each month.
-This informtion is used to flag warnings when the real-time cost of a part is outside of this range.
-It can also be used on an ex-ante basis to negotiate future part costs with suppliers.

-# Results: <0.1% Mean Absolute Percentage Error
-These models work in the back-end of the desktop application:
+These models work in the back-end of the following desktop application:
 <img src="readme_images/desktop_application.png" width="650">

+The application takes in data on component part costs, in both Excel and CSV formats.
+Upon running the ARIMA models, it then flags out warnings for component parts whose costs are higher than they should be, and produces analysis reports explaining the likely reasons behind the cost spike.

+This can be used in real-time to catch areas in which Apple may be overpaying in its supply chain, or used on an ex-ante basis to negotiate future part costs with suppliers.

 # Data